realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Undefined behavior: The code is doing something that's not valid in that programming language

 Valgrind: A powerful tool that can tell if the code is doing any invalid operations, no matter if it crashes or not

+Watchdog: This is another process that checks whether a program is running and, when it's not, starts the program again